-Machine learning and artificial intelligence advances in five areas will ease data prep, discovery, analysis, prediction, and data-driven decision making.
+Machine learning and AI advances in five areas will ease data prep, discovery, analysis, prediction, and data-driven decision making.

-Expect a steady drumbeat of announcements throughout 2018 and beyond about ML applied to tasks including cleansing and combining data, discovering new data, and suggesting new combinations of data that could, in turn, uncover important insights.
+Expect a steady drumbeat of announcements throughout 2018 and beyond about ML applied to tasks including cleaning and combining data, discovering new data, and suggesting new combinations of data that could, in turn, uncover important insights.
 Non-technical business users will appreciate ML-powered suggestions on best-fit data visualizations.
-Automated modeling features, meanwhile, will help non-technical business users tap into the power of predictive analytics.
+Automated modelling features, meanwhile, will help non-technical business users tap into the power of predictive analytics.

 Some of these capabilities are already starting to appear.
 For example, natural language (NL) querying based on keywords available in column headers has been with us for years.
 Some vendors are now using more advanced NL capabilities that can discern nuances and intent in complete sentences (whether typed or translated from voice with speech-to-text capabilities).
 On the cutting edge, systems are starting to retain the context of queries; instead of asking one isolated question at a time, you’ll have a responsive dialogue with the data, drilling down and exploring from an initial query.